diesh/Coaching-staging/AboutGagan.md

                 <i class="fa fa-plus faq-icon"></i>
               </div>
               <div class="faq-answer">
                 <p>Mentorship is often advice-based.
 Coaching is about reflection, alignment, and accountability.
-I won’t give you answers—I’ll help you find your own, challenge your assumptions, and move toward what you want with clarity and confidence.</p>
+Each of us do better when we find our own answers instead of someone giving them to us.
+I’ll help you find yours, challenge your assumptions, and move toward what you want with clarity and confidence.</p>
               </div>
             </div>